 The Online Investor - Fri., Mar.
 22, 10:35 AM

-Bargain hunters are wise to pay careful attention to insider buying, because although there are many various reasons for an insider to sell a stock, presumably the only reason they would use their hard-earned cash to make a purchase, is that they expect to make money.
-Today we look at two noteworthy recent insider buys.
+As the saying goes, there are many possible reasons for an insider to sell a stock, but only one reason to buy — they expect to make money.
+So let's look at two noteworthy recent insider buys.

 On Thursday, Fidelity National Information Services (FIS)'s Director, Alexandar Navab Jr., made a $544,142 purchase of FIS, buying 5,075 shares at a cost of $107.22 each.
 So far Navab Jr. is in the green, up about 3.8% on their buy based on today's trading high of $111.33.
 Fidelity National Information Services is trading up about 0.7% on the day Friday.

 And at WillScot Corp (WSC), there was insider buying on Wednesday, by CEO Bradley Lee Soultz who bought 35,000 shares for a cost of $11.20 each, for a total investment of $391,850.
 This purchase marks the first one filed by Soultz in the past year.
 WillScot Corp is trading up about 0.6% on the day Friday.
 Soultz was up about 7.4% on the purchase at the high point of today's trading session, with WSC trading as high as $12.02 in trading on Friday.